GDB Debugging

 -

-: temporary break -
+tbreak: temporary break -

-: match regular expression to break point locations and add for all of them -
+rbreak: match regular expression to break point locations and add for all of them -

-: second window; cycle through -
+crtl+x+2: second window; cycle through -

-to skip over a breakpoint a certain number of times -> very useful if determinsitic program fails after a certain number of times -
+ignore <breakpoint number> <occurunces>to skip over a breakpoint a certain number of times -> very useful if determinsitic program fails after a certain number of times -

 Couple this with

-to find number of times breakpoint was hit -
+ignore <breakpoint number> 99999999and after completion/crash useinfo breakto find number of times breakpoint was hit -

 To avoid arbitrary big number add

-tocommands <breakpoint number>
+continuetocommands <breakpoint number> -

-to make breakpoint conditional -
+cond <breakpoint number> <condition>to make breakpoint conditional -

-: create new conditional break point -
+break foo if bar > 10: create new conditional break point -

-: stop at foo only in thread 3 -
+break foo thread 3: stop at foo only in thread 3 -

-: stop when foo is modified -
+watch foo: stop when foo is modified -

 Can be conditions etc. like above